 Long-term- Children who lose a loved one are at greater risk for behavioral issues two years after the loss than they were either immediately or one year after the loss.
 Recognizing that grief is a long term issue and not an event, Kate's Club provides long term support to children as they face the challenges of life after a loved one has died.

 Volunteer responsibilties may include monitoring and supervising children, facilitating activities, offering emotional support and being a positive role model.
-Kate's Club offers programs twice a month on Saturdays from 10-4pm.
+Kate's Club offers programs twice a month on Saturday/Sundays from 9-4:30pm.
 Programs include many different experiential activities to help kids learn healthy coping strategies to help them manage the intense feelings surrounding their loss.

 - Group Facilitation

 - Counseling / Mental Health